anirbansaha96/financial-engineering-wqu/README.md

 This repository contains codes for some of the exercises.
 This mainly contains topics which I felt needed more clarification.
 For example, statistical concepts which are needed for Financial Engineering and Quantitative Analysis of Financial Markets.

+If you find any errors or would like to add any other content, please feel free to raise an issue/ create a pull request.

 If you wish to contribute, or you benefited from this repository reach out to me on [LinkedIn](https://www.linkedin.com/in/saha-anirban8/).